Albert Capellas: Managerial career

-On June 6, 2017 Peter Bosz brought Albert in as part of the Borussia Dortmund coaching staff.
+On 6 June 2017, Peter Bosz bring in Capellas as an assistant manager at Borussia Dortmund.
 Both would be sacked in December 2017 after a series of poor results.

-In the summer of 2018, Capellas was hired as Jordi Cruyff's assistant at Chongqing Liangjiang in the Chinese Super League where he would stay until the end of the season.
+In the summer of 2018, Capellas was hired as Jordi Cruyff's assistant at Chongqing Dangdai Lifan in the Chinese Super League where he would stay until the end of the season.
 Working together, the two managed to save Chongqing's status in the top flight of the Chinese Super League.

-Coaching career

-In June 2019, he signed a contract with the Danish Football Federation to become the manager of the Denmark U21 national team.
-On October 16, 2020 after a 2-1 victory over Finland, Denmark qualified for the European Championship with good results.
+In June 2019, Capellas signed a contract with the Danish Football Federation to become the manager of the Denmark U21 national team.
+On 16 October 2020 after a 2–1 victory over Finland, Denmark qualified for the 2021 UEFA European Under-21 Championship with good results.

-Following the dismissal of Ronald Koeman as FC Barcelona manager and the appointment of Sergi Barjuán as interim manager, Capellas was chosen as interim manager of FC Barcelona B during Barjuan's absence.
+Following the dismissal of Ronald Koeman as Barcelona manager and the appointment of Sergi Barjuán as interim manager, Capellas was chosen as interim manager of Barcelona B during Barjuan's absence.

-On 24 August 2022 Capellas was named new manager of Danish Superliga side FC Midtjylland on at contract running until 2025.
+On 24 August 2022, Capellas was named new manager of Danish Superliga side Midtjylland on at contract running until 2025.
 He was sacked on 14 March 2023 with the club in 9th place in the Danish Superliga.

+Capellas first joined the Philippine national team at the 2024 Merdeka Tournament under interim coach Norman Fegidero.
+After the tournament, he was officially announced as the head coach on 10 September 2024.
+As of 31 May 2025, Capellas has stepped down as head coach, due to personal reasons.